You might have seen black PCB. The real color of the PCBs is the solder mask, not PCB itself.

 1.2 Black PCB Solder Mask

-The solder mask is the most vital component or material required for the production of Printed Circuit Boards.
+The solder mask is the most vital component or material for producing Printed Circuit Boards.

 Also known as the solder resist, its primary purpose is to lacquer or varnish the entire surface of the PCB on both top and bottom for the formation of the protection layer, which is permanent, and the traces of copper are to be printed over it.